-It’s Seahawks’ mock draft time: Taking a guess at how all 7 rounds could play out for Seattle
+NFL mock draft: predicting how all seven picks could play out for the Seahawks

 My pick: WR Michael Pittman Jr., USC.

-Comment: Yeah, the Seahawks signed Phillip Dorsett and tendered David Moore (though it’s worth remembering that salary is not guaranteed) but the Seahawks can use more playmakers, and a receiver in the second round makes a ton of sense given the depth of the receivers available this year.
-Pittman also seems like a really good fit to add to the 5-10, 192-pound Dorsett, whose main forte is his speed.
-The 6-4, 223-pound Pittman, meanwhile, is known more for his physicality, hands (Sports Info Solutions lists him with just five drops on 260 targets at USC) and ability and willingness to block.
+Comment: Yeah, the Seahawks signed Phillip Dorsett and tendered David Moore (though it’s worth remembering that salary is not guaranteed), but the Seahawks can use more playmakers, and a receiver in the second round makes a ton of sense given the depth of the receivers available this year.
+Pittman also seems like a really good fit to add to the 5-foot-10, 192-pound Dorsett, whose main forte is his speed.
+The 6-4, 223-pound Pittman, meanwhile, is known more for his physicality, hands (Sports Info Solutions lists him with just five drops on 260 targets at USC) and ability/willingness to block.

 Second round (No. 64)